Washington, D.C. (BWI)

 History, culture and cool fun

-Washington D.C. is without doubt a dream come true for every history buff out there.
+Washington D.C. is, without doubt, a dream come true for every history buff out there.
 If you've seen more than one Hollywood movie chances are you already know all the famous places around the city as it is one of the more popular locations for political plots, both on the screen and off.

-To step out of the box just a little while in Washington we recommend kayaking at the Kay Bridge Boathouse or putting among miniature models of Washington's historic places at the H Street Country Club miniature golf course.
-The marines' marching at sunset, in front of the Marine Corps War Memorial (Iwo Jima statue) is one of those unforgettable experiences you can have in Washington.
+To step out of the box just a little while in Washington we recommend kayaking at the Key Bridge Boathouse or putting among miniature models of Washington's historic places at the H Street Country Club miniature golf course.
+The marines' marching at sunset, in front of the Marine Corps War Memorial (Iwo Jima statue), is one of those unforgettable experiences you can have in Washington.
 Go shopping in Georgetown and check if there's an interesting event at the Kennedy Center.
 Welcome to Washington.